chloejhill/hucklebe.com/_works/dlt4u.md

   text: 'See More'
   url: 'https://www.ideasforchange.com/'
 ---
-### Lookin-xxxxx
+### Finding new ways to talk about technology as an enabler for social good - Empowering digital start-ups with storytelling techniques

 #### The Challenge: Enabling DLT4EU digital start-up venture teams to humanise the way they talk about tech for social good

 HuckleBe provided storytelling and pitching expertise to the DLT4EU accelerator programme (led by Metabolic, Ideas for Change, Digital Catapult with support and advice from the European Commission’s EU Science, Research and Innovation).
-The eight venture teams required support on developing impact-driven narratives around the circular economy and digital citizenship to effectively engage target audiences both in the social and public sector.
+The eight venture teams required support on translating technical data into compelling and impact-driven narratives around the circular economy and digital citizenship to effectively engage target audiences both in the social and public sector.

 #### Our Process: Delivering a “Storytelling for Social Good” Masterclass